bitsofsteve/bitsofsteve.github.io/_tabs/about.md

 My other interests are coffee hunting, furniture design, teaching & synthesizing good laughter 😀.
 Reach out to me (email address below) if you have any questions about these types of things, or maybe you wanna talk about space rocks , I'm game!

->> I currently lead the Infrastructure, Reliability & Ops team at [Kippa](kippa.africa).
+>> I currently lead the Infrastructure, Reliability & Ops team at **Kippa**.

->> I am also an active contributor to the open source project at [OpenMined](openmined.org) where I am a course content creator and also leading the CI infrastruture engineering team.
+>> I am also an active contributor to the open source project at **OpenMined** where I am a course content creator and also leading the CI infrastruture engineering team.

 ### Contact me